SAGE Summer Community participants are seeking ways to manage powerful emotions but are not struggling with thoughts of suicide or self-harm.

 How long is the commitment?

-The group meets three to four days per week for six weeks.
+In White Plains, the group meets three to four days per week for six weeks.

 What is the process for joining?